matt-tekly/tekly-packages/Packages/ca.tekly.datamodels/readme.md

 - BinderContainers store a list of all their child Binders
 - When the BinderContainer is told to bound will tell all its children to bind as well
   - BinderContainers can be figured to bind on Enable or be manually told to bind
-  - BinderContainers can be children of other BinderContainers
+  - BinderContainers can be children of other BinderContainers, allowing for relative paths
 - BinderContainers can have their own path set such that its child Binders paths will be treated as being relative to that path
   - The child has to use a path like `*.name` to be considered relative
   - If the path doesn't start with a `*` it is assumed to be a path starting at the RootModel